WE ARE HIRING!

 - 500+ bioinformatics software packages installed and ready to use

-- Specialized data analysis solution, Galaxy, available to users.
-Inquire for ongoing pilot programs.
+- A graphical data analysis platform, Galaxy, is made available to users.

 "Bioinformatics-as-a-Service (BaaS)": consulting for hands-on help

 - Payable on an hourly basis

-- We not only support analysis for popular NGS data types such as RNASeq, ChIPSeq, MethylSeq, Whole Genome/Whole Exome Seq, CancerSeq, and Microbiome, we also support new data types like Hi-C, and ATAC-Seq.
+- We support analysis for popular NGS data types such as RNASeq, ChIPSeq, MethylSeq, Whole Genome/Whole Exome Seq, CancerSeq, and Microbiome, and analysis for new data types like Hi-C and ATAC-Seq.

 - Consulting services leverages best-practices and cutting-edge methodologies developed by Stanford Center for Genomics and Personalized Medicine core bioinformatics team.

 Google Cloud Gateway: for scale out computing